 In his athletic endeavors, the legendary short-track speed skater used this mindset to become the most decorated U.S. winter athlete.
 Since retiring from his sports career, he has learned to apply the same focus and discipline as an entrepreneur.

 In the midst the global pandemic, many people are reconsidering their personal finance priorities.
 Some are retiring early after building up a nest egg.
 Others are part of the “YOLO economy” pursuing their dream jobs.

 A majority of Americans we surveyed (66%) are interested in calling it quits in the pandemic-era phenomenon known as the “Great Resignation.”
 This is particularly true among younger generations (91% of Gen Zers and 78% of Millennials).

 “What we’ve experienced has really led us to this pinnacle, this turning point, around questioning which direction we want to go in our lives,” Ohno says.
 “Reinvention is not easy.”

 Ohno stays on course by maintaining an inquisitive sense of purpose: Why am I doing this?
 What is the next path forward?

-“At the end of the day, I can’t control the outcome, but I can control the things that I do on a day-to-day basis to help me get there,” he said.
+“At the end of the day, I can’t control the outcome, but I can control the things that I do on a day-to-day basis to help me get there,” he says.
 “Just like any other modality that you’re incorporating into your life, financial wellness requires training.”

-Here’s how Ohno developed healthy financial practices and — of course — how he’s continuing the process.
+Here’s how Ohno has developed healthy financial practices and — of course — how he’s continuing the process.

 ‘Tough-Knock Life Lessons’ as Financial Foundation